clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 Prerequisites
 *************

-This tutorial assumes you have installed |CL| and updated to the latest release on your host system.
-You can learn about the benefits of having an up-to-date system for cloud orchestration on the :ref:`swupd-about` page.
+This tutorial assumes you have already installed |CL|.
 For detailed instructions on installing |CL| on a bare metal system, follow the :ref:`bare metal installation tutorial<bare-metal-install>`.
+Learn about the benefits of having an up-to-date system for cloud orchestration on the :ref:`swupd-about` page.

 Before you install any new packages, update |CL| with the following command: